XinLab-SEU/chainxim-documentation/docs/developer-guide.en.md

 - In SynchronousNetwork, it only includes the message object and the miner ID that generated the message;
 - In StochPropNetwork, it also includes the current reception probability;
 - In DeterPropNetwork, it records the propagation vector;
-- In TopologyNetwork, it records the source, target, and other information of the message.
+- In TopologyNetwork, it records the source and target of the message.

 Taking PacketPVNet in TopologyNetwork as an example: